NikiYani/NikiYani.github.io/tooling.md

 <img  src="public/img/tooling.png" alt="Tooling" style="width: 25%; height: auto; margin: 0 auto;"/>

-Here you can see the stack of programs in which I work.
+Here you can see the stack of programs in which I work (logos contain links).

-(logos contain links)

 ---